spritlesoftware/our-website/content/english/mdm.md

   enable : true
   title : "**Secure your devices with our MDM!**" image : "images/mdm-images/sec2.webp"
-  alt: "Goodbye to Complicated to-do Lists"
+  alt: "Secure your devices with our MDM"
   bulletpoints:
     - "Our MDM offers security controls that can keep data secured and prevent corporate data leakage."
     - "Restrict users from copying, pasting, and taking screenshots of any work-related data while using personal devices."